 Saving and showing the resulting image:

 Take a look on the result:

-Amazing, isn't it ?
-This is not all ! you can pass lang parameter to image_to_string() or image_to_data() functions to make it easy recognizing text in different languages.
-You can also use image_to_boxes() function which recognize characters and their box boundaries, please refer to their official documentation and available languages for more information.
+Amazing, isn't it?
+This is not all! you can pass lang parameter to image_to_string() or image_to_data() functions to make it easy recognizing text in different languages.
+You can also use the image_to_boxes() function which recognizes characters and their box boundaries, please refer to their official documentation and available languages for more information.

 A note though, this method is ideal for recognizing text in scanned documents and papers.
 Other uses of OCR include the automation of passport recognition and extraction of information from them, data entry processes, detection and recognition of car number plates, and much more!

-Also, this won't work very well on hand-written text, complex real world images and unclear images or images that contains exclusive amount of text.
+Also, this won't work very well on hand-written text, complex real-world images, and unclear images or images that contain an exclusive amount of text.

 Happy Coding ♥View Full Code